- Roberts Elementary

 Parents are provided with other reasonable support such as: How does the school collect this information?

-Roberts makes every effort to support our parents and make sure their needs are met.
+Roberts makes every effort to support families to make sure their needs are met.
 Some ways we support families are by providing essential items for school such as backpacks, coats, hats, gloves, and basic school supplies.
-Students and families have access to a digital calming room through Classlink, Monday Moments, and UCS wellness resources.
-Some students receive food for the weekend as part of the Blessing in a Backpack program.
-Title I games/resources are also available for families to check out and return when they are finished using them at home.
+To address the social/emotional aspects, families have access to a digital calming room through Classlink, Character Strong, and UCS wellness resources on the district website.
+Due to Robert’s high population of at-risk families, we qualify for the Community Eligibility Provisions (CEP) through the National School Breakfast and Lunch Program.
+All students are eligible to receive daily school breakfast and lunch, free of charge.
+As well, some students receive food for the weekend as part of the Blessing in a Backpack program.

 1116(f) Shall provide full opportunities for participation of parents with limited English proficiency, parents with disabilities, and parents of migratory children.